Jorge-Diaz757/m1-1024-code-solutions/html-forms/html-forms-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is the purpose of an HTML `form` element?
+  // HTML forms are pivotal for interacting with users, allowing for data collection, user authentication, feedback submission, and more
 - Give five examples of form control elements.
+  // < form >
+  < label >
+  < input >
+  < legend >
+  < fieldset >

 - Give three examples of `type` attribute values for HTML `<input>` elements.
+  // Text
+  Password
+  Username

 - Is an HTML `<input>` element a block element or an inline element?
+  // inline element

 ## Notes